haliliceylan/MUT4SLX/Reproduction-Package-ASE-2023.md

-# MUT4SLX: Fast Mutant Generation for Simulink : Replication Package
+# MUT4SLX: Fast Mutant Generation for Simulink: Reproduction Package

-This is the replication package for the paper: MUT4SLX: Fast Mutant Generation for Simulink.
+This is the reproduction package for the ASE 2023 paper: MUT4SLX: Fast Mutant Generation for Simulink.

 ## Preparation Step